ptarau/iProlog/README.md

 * natint.pro emulates its work by compiling back .nl files to Prolog clauses

-***** todo:
+### todo:

 * design a self-contained compiler
 * faster runtime:
     memory efficiency - eg recursive loop, LCO code to be mem_copied with ptrs to var/ref cells to be relocated?

-* more thoughts
+* more thoughts?

-** no symbol tables:
+- no symbol tables:

-a symbol is just a ground array of ints
+- a symbol is just a ground array of ints

-instead of a symbol table we would have a "ground cache"
+- instead of a symbol table we would have a "ground cache"

-when a non-ground compound tries to unify with a ground, the ground is expanded to the heap
+- when a non-ground compound tries to unify with a ground, the   ground is expanded to the heap

-when a ground unifies with a ground - it's just handle equality when a var unifies with a ground it just points to it - as if it were a constant
+- when a ground unifies with a ground - it's just handle equality when a var unifies with a ground it just points to it - as if it were a constant